artmcl-ai/Project4-Vessel/GNN Method/Docker/README.md

 masks to be stored

 ENSURE THAT THESE DIRECTORIES EXIST if you do not create the directories and store your inputs in the input folder then the docker will not run!
+The inputs should be .nii.gz images of non-contrast CT images.

 The models are not stored in this repository, but they are contained in the image.